ycm-core/YouCompleteMe/README.md

   improves those using the above mentioned index information to contain project-wide information rather than just the current TU.
-- **Rename**: Clangd can perform semantic rename operations on the current file, whereas libclang doesn’t support such functionality.
+- **Rename**: Clangd can perform semantic rename operations on the current file, whereas libclang doesn't support such functionality.
 - **Code Completion**: Clangd can perform code completions at a lower latency than libclang; also, it has information about all the symbols in your project so it can suggest items outside your current TU and also provides